davewil/Ex_TicketBuddy/README.md

 Built as both a modular monolith and as microservices to compare and contrast.

 ## Modular Monolith
 Built in well-defined modules to be hosted as a single application.
-Services communicate through asynchronous messages using MassTransit with RabbitMQ.
+Modules communicate through asynchronous messages using MassTransit with RabbitMQ.

 You could also use synchronous calls if preferred though it will not scale as well.
 In-process calls between modules would need to be through well-defined interfaces and risk becoming a monolith.